 Your AP Statistics Test is Thursday afternoon.
-Be outside the new gym by 11:50 with your calculator and pencils (non-mechanical, remember!).
-Do not bring your bag or your cell phone; find somewhere to put them.
+Be outside York Lecture Hall by 11:50 with your calculator and pencils (non-mechanical, remember!).
+Do not bring your backpack, bag, or your cell phone (or any other “smart” device like watches); find somewhere to put them.
+You may bring a snack or water, but it must be in clear packaging and you may not have it at your desk with you.
+Do not expect to leave until at least 4:00!

-Things you had better remember (these are my thoughts, see pages 608-610 of your review book for some further points):
+Things you should be sure to remember (these are my thoughts, see pages 608-610 of your review book for some further points):

 - The formulas for the mean/standard deviation of a sampling distribution of means and a sampling distribution of proportions are on your formula sheet.
 Whenever you’re being asked to calculate a mean or a standard deviation, check to see if it’s one of these.